top of page

 Leave Only Footprints

 We are a ‘Leave No Trace’ event.
-Garbage that is bagged can be disposed of in bins at the Garbage Shed near the parking lot.
-All recyclable containers must be brought home with you.
+Garbage must be removed at the end of the weekend - please bring bags and take all your garbage with you.
+Recyclable containers can be brought home with you.
 Do not pick plants or otherwise alter the landscape, or leave anything behind at the camp after you go.
 Smoking is permitted 10 meters from buildings, tents and other campers.
 Be sure to fully extinguish cigarettes and take the butts with you.
 Do not leave cigarette butts or litter on the ground.

 First Aid & Safety

-First Aid is located at the Main Lodge, there is a Big Red Cross on the Door.
-AED, phone and First Aid kit can be found here.
+First Aid is located in the tent next to Centennial House, at Registration.
+There is a Big Red Cross on the tent.
+Phone and First Aid kit can be found here.
+AED is located inside Centennial House.

 Be Safe at the AHG - stay hydrated, regulate your temperature with clothes or sun & weather protection.
 No drugs or alcohol are permitted at Girl Guide camps.
 Please leave your pets at home, and supervise all youth who accompany you to the AHG.
 All guests must sign a waiver during the registration process - sign yours online before the event to speed up your registration experience.